mathvdd/TRAPPIST-utils/README.md

 [trap_plot](#trap_plotpy)

+## config

-Path configuration is in traputils.conf.
-If the file is copied in the home directory that version will be read (prefered because not corrupted by updates in trappist-utils)
+Update path configuration is in traputils.conf.
+If the file is copied in the home directory (/home/user/) that version will be read (prefered because not corrupted by updates in trappist-utils)

+Copy 'solarirrad.dat', 'pf_schleicher.dat', 'median_ZPC_North.log', 'median_ZPC_South.log' and 'dark_substitution' in the calib folder

+Copy 'perihelions' in the reduced data dir

 ## trap_reduction.py
 **renameftsfits**(raw_path):